xlwings/xlwings/docs/remote_interpreter.rst

 Why is this useful?
 -------------------

 To automate Office on the web, you have to use Office Scripts (i.e., TypeScript, a typed superset of JavaScript) and for Google Sheets, you have to use Apps Script (i.e., JavaScript).
 If you don't feel like learning JavaScript, xlwings allows you to write Python code instead.
 But even if you are comfortable with JavaScript, you are very limited in what you can do, as both Office Scripts and Apps Script are primarily designed to automate simple spreadsheet tasks such as inserting a new sheet or formatting cells rather than working with data.
-They also make it very hard/impossible to use external libraries.
+They also make it very hard/impossible to use external libraries and run in environments with minimal resources.

 .. note:: From here on, when I refer to the **xlwings JavaScript module**, I mean either the xlwings Apps Script module if you use Google Sheets or the xlwings Office Scripts module if you use Excel on the web.